Shapely Integration with DuckDB for Production Geospatial Workflows

 con.execute("SET preserve_insertion_order = false;")

 Performance Trade-off: Spilling to NVMe storage maintains pipeline stability but introduces I/O latency.
-Partitioning by spatial envelope (ST_Envelope) reduces cross-partition join overhead by ~40-60% in dense urban datasets.
-If temp_directory utilization exceeds 90%, reduce max_memory or enforce stricter WHERE filters.
+Partitioning by spatial envelope (ST_Envelope) reduces cross-partition join overhead by ~40–60% in dense urban datasets.
+If SELECT * FROM duckdb_temporary_files(); shows rapid growth, reduce memory_limit threshold or enforce stricter WHERE filters.

 Execution Plan Analysis